aafthxb/Embiggen-Your-Eyes-Parallax/README.md

-# Parallax – "Embiggen Your Eyes"
+# Parallax - Embiggen Your Eyes

-A user friendly, sleek website powered by Nasa databases.
-Parallax offers a beautiful, beginner friendly interface for viewing and comparing various hi-res images from the Nasa's Database.
+A user-friendly and sleek website that brings the vastness of NASA's image databases to your fingertips.
+Parallax offers a beautiful, beginner-friendly interface for viewing and comparing high-resolution images from space.

-## Features
-Parallax is packed with features to make it easier for using the different Nasa's Dataset and to make it reach everyone.
-* 🌌**Astronomy Picture Of the Day(APOD):** Lets you view different pictures of space daily.
-* 🌍**Earth Comparison:** Lets you compare two different sateilte images of earth at two different time.
-* 🖼️**Space Gallery:** Lets you view all the images from the NASA's database all in one place.

-## Website
+## 🚀 Live Demo
+You can access the live version of the website here:

 https://parallax-five-wine.vercel.app/

-## To Run on local pc
-**Step 1:**
+## ✨ Features
+Parallax is packed with features designed to make NASA's rich datasets accessible and engaging for everyone.

+* **🌌 Astronomy Picture of the Day (APOD):** Discover a new, breathtaking picture of our universe every day.
+* **🌍 Earth Comparison:** Compare satellite images of Earth from two different points in time, side-by-side.
+* **🖼️ Space Gallery:** Explore a comprehensive gallery of images from NASA's database, all in one place.

+## 🛠️ Getting Started: Running Locally
+To get a local copy up and running, follow these simple steps.

+### Prerequisites:
+Make sure you have Node.js and npm installed on your machine.

+You can download Node.js (which includes npm) from nodejs.org.

+### Installation & Setup:
-Run this command in VS code after opening the desired folder.
+Clone the repository into your desired folder.
 ```bash
 git clone https://github.com/aafthxb/Parallax.git
 ```
-**Step 2:**
-Then run.
+Navigate to the project directory.
 ```bash
 cd Parallax
 ```
-**Step 3:**
-Then run.
+Install all the required dependencies:
 ```bash
 npm install
 ```
-**Step 4:**
-Then run.
+Start the development server:
 ```bash
 npm run dev
 ```
-**Step 5**
-Then open the local host link.
+Open the link provided in the terminal (usually http://localhost:3000) in your web browser.

-Woalla you just ran this website locally on your pc.
+Voila!
+The website is now running locally on your PC.

-## Note from Development team
-This project is part of the Nasa Space Apps Hackathon 2025, challenge - Embiggen Your Eyes.
-Therefore some of the features might take some time to load and appear in the website and there might be occasional issues with Nasa Databases or APIs.
+## NASA Space Apps 2025
+This project is a submission for the NASA Space Apps Hackathon 2025, created for the "Embiggen Your Eyes" challenge.

+Please note: As this project relies on live data from NASA's APIs, some features might take a moment to load, and there may be occasional issues if the databases are temporarily unavailable.